hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 	> **NOTE:** You may see the following output by salmon: "It appears you are running salmon without the `--validateMappings` option.
 Mapping validation can generally improve both the sensitivity and specificity of mapping, with only a moderate increase in use of computational resources.
 Unless there is a specific reason to do this (e.g. testing on clean simulated data), `--validateMappings` is generally recommended."
 This is fine, we will explore this option for future salmon runs.

-	> **Paired-end data:** If using paired-end reads, then the command would require both sets of reads to be given in addition to a [paired-end specific library type](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype):
+	> **Paired-end data:** If using paired-end reads, then the command would require both sets of reads to be given:
-`salmon quant -i transcripts_index -l <LIBTYPE> -1 reads1.fq -2 reads2.fq -o transcripts_quant`
+`salmon quant -i transcripts_index -l A -1 reads1.fq -2 reads2.fq -o transcripts_quant`
 	>
 	> **RNA-seq bias correctoin:** To have Salmon correct for RNA-Seq biases you will need to specify the appropriate parameters when you run it.
 As noted, when describing the FASTQC results, with RNA-seq data you will always observe sequence-specific biases due to the random hexamer priming and so we would always want to have that correction turned on.
 Before using the remaining parameters it is advisable to assess your data using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/) to look specifically for the presence of these biases in your data and decide on which parameters would be appropriate.
 	>